 Site-specific mural commissioned by Goethe-Institut / Max Mueller Bhavan Mumbai.

-Note : A response to the push and pull between past and present, formal and informal, form and function, design and art ; the formations, structures and shapes that occur as a result of this tension over long periods of time.
+This mural is a response to the constant back and forth between what was and what is, what exists in its natural state and also its variations ; the formations, structures and shapes that occur as a result of this tension over long periods of time.
 How does the ‘alternative’ become gentrified?
 How do materials and texture mark time – heritage, contemporary or a mash-up?
 What are the adjustments that are made in order to accommodate new inhabitants and users as per their current requirements?

-Examples : Structures built at a time when AC’s didn’t exist – needs to be ‘adjusted’.
-The ‘updated’ service ducts (that contain electrical wiring, plumbing, etc) of old buildings are usually hidden on the back side or carefully camouflaged with the colours so they don’t come in the way of pristine picturesque views of heritage areas.
-Introduction of ‘chajjas’ for structures that originally didn’t have them.
-Accommodating shop signages in complex and dense spaces.
+Examples : Structures built more than a century ago are ‘adjusted’ in order to make space for Air Conditioners.
+‘Updated’ service ducts (that contain electrical wiring, plumbing, etc) are built on/in old buildings and are usually hidden on the back side or carefully camouflaged with the colours so they don’t come in the way of pristine picturesque views of heritage areas.
+‘Chajjas’ are introduced for structures that originally didn’t have them.
+Shop signages are accommodated in complex and dense spaces.

 All Photos by: Anil Rane